sulu/sulu/UPGRADE.md

 The `sulu_website.event_listener.translator` will now set the correct locale for the `translator` service.

-In this case the following classes and services where removed:
+Because of that the following classes and services were removed:

  - `Sulu\Bundle\WebsiteBundle\EventListener\TranslatorEventListener`
  - `Sulu\Bundle\WebsiteBundle\Translator\RequestLocaleTranslator`